ingydotnet/package-py/README.rst

 Development Status
 ------------------

-This is very ALPHA stuff.
-Don't use it.
-Well, OK, go ahead.
-Wait, no, just kidding.
-Seriously...
+This is very alpha stuff.

 I am using this software for all my projects on PyPi.
 I do most of my development on Mac OS X, and Linux using Python 2.6.5.